Add data to a composite index

 - Uncheck Total Asian and check Hmong.
 Click Apply.

 The chart updates with data for Hmong.
-Next, you will rename the chart title.
+Next, you'll rename the chart title.

 - Click the General tab.
 For Chart title, replace the existing text with Hmong.